build-trust/ockam-documentation/reference/libraries/rust/secure-channels.md

 Now that we understand the basics of Nodes, Workers, and Routing ... let's create our first encrypted secure channel.

 Establishing a secure channel requires establishing a shared secret key between the two entities that wish to communicate securely.
-This is usually achieved using a cryptographic key agreement protocol to safely derive a shared secret without transporting it over the network
+This is usually achieved using a cryptographic key agreement protocol to safely derive a shared secret without transporting it over the network.

 Running such protocols requires a stateful exchange of multiple messages and having a worker and routing system allows Ockam to hide the complexity of creating and maintaining a secure channel behind two simple functions: